TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/modules/broadcast.md

-# Broadcaster Module
+# Broadcast Module

-The broadcaster module implements the server‑side logic of the legacy `np-broadcaster` resource in the unified `srp‑base` backend.
-In the original Lua resource, characters trigger an `attemptBroadcast` event to become a broadcaster.
+The broadcast module implements the server-side logic of the legacy `np-broadcaster` resource in the unified `srp-base` backend.
+In the original Lua resource, characters triggered an `attemptBroadcast` event to become a broadcaster.
 The server counts how many broadcasters are currently active and, if below a hard-coded limit, assigns the broadcaster job using the job manager.
+The module also stores free-form broadcast messages and pushes them to connected clients via WebSocket and configured webhook sinks.

 ## Endpoints